containrrr/watchtower Archived — What This Means

 Docker Infrastructure Engineer

 Alex monitors the containrrr ecosystem and has documented the history and differences between all Watchtower Docker Hub image variants.
-Information is current as of May 2026.
+This article was updated in June 2026 to reflect the containrrr archive status and recommend the nickfedor fork.